mateusns12/Thread-RXTX-CPP17/README.md

 	- Automatic lock/unlock not used, since variables never goes out of scope.
 	- Using pooling method to verify state of data.
-	- 'rand()' id not recomended and will be changed byfunctions in the <random> module.
+	- 'rand()' is not recomended and will be changed byfunctions in the <random> module.

 # To-do